mschuchard/terraform-provider-stdlib/docs/data-sources/sort_list.md

 page_title: "stdlib_sort_list Data Source - stdlib"
 subcategory: ""
 description: |-
   Return the list where values are sorted in ascending order.
-Note that the Terraform 'types' has issues converting some numbers for comparisons such that e.g. 49 will be sorted before 5 due to 4 < 5, but 45 would be correctly sorted before 49.
+Note that the Terraform 'types' package has issues converting some numbers for comparisons such that e.g. 49 will be sorted before 5 due to 4 < 5, but 45 would be correctly sorted before 49.
 ---

 # stdlib_sort_list (Data Source)

 Return the list where values are sorted in ascending order.
-Note that the Terraform 'types' has issues converting some numbers for comparisons such that e.g. 49 will be sorted before 5 due to 4 < 5, but 45 would be correctly sorted before 49.
+Note that the Terraform 'types' package has issues converting some numbers for comparisons such that e.g. 49 will be sorted before 5 due to 4 < 5, but 45 would be correctly sorted before 49.

 ## Example Usage